minisbett/rxhddt/README.md

 # RXHDDT
 An osu replay editor to modify the mods from the command line.
-Only supports std mode.
+Only supports std mode mods.

 # How it works